This Grieving Family Wants The U.S. To Designate Mexican Cartels As Terrorists

 "They wanted the gringos out of there," said Adrian LeBaron, the patriarch of the family.
 "To be in control of all that area.
 That's my absolute conclusion."

-As difficult as it is for the family to talk about the horrible loss they've suffered, they've come to Washington to tell their story because they want to make the case that the drug cartels operate like terrorists.
+As difficult as it for family members to talk about the horrible loss they've suffered, they've come to Washington to tell their story because they want to make the case that the drug cartels operate like terrorists.

 "They did it to cause terror," says Frank LeBaron, Adrian's nephew, who lives in Utah.
 "That's how they control things, through terror.
 In our perspective, they were very aware of what they were doing.
 What better way to show how ruthless they are than to attack the most innocent thing on this earth," he said.

 President Trump initially backed the idea of designating the cartels as terrorists.
-But since then, Trump has said that his administration is temporarily holding off on the idea.
+But since then, he has said that his administration is temporarily holding off on the idea.

 "All necessary work has been completed to declare Mexican Cartels terrorist organizations.
 Statutorily we are ready to do so," Trump wrote on Twitter last week.